One problem in commercial cleaning is simple: when the client cannot see the work, contractors start to look interchangeable.

 Your crew does the work.
 The client does not see the work.
 The client starts to wonder whether the work is being done.
 They notice a dusty baseboard or a full trash can — the one thing your crew missed out of two hundred tasks — and it confirms a suspicion they have been building for weeks.
 At renewal time, they shop around.
 A cheaper contractor promises the same quality.
 Your client switches.

-You lost the account not because your service was worse, but because your service was undocumented.
-The client had no basis for believing your quality was better than the next contractor's.
-You were invisible in the ways that matter most.
+You may lose the account not because your service was worse, but because your service was undocumented.
+The client has no basis for believing your quality is better than the next contractor's.
+You have no record where it matters most.

-The invisibility tax is the revenue you lose because your work produces no record.
-It is the premium you cannot charge because you cannot prove the value.
-It is the renewal you do not win because the facility manager has nothing to show their VP when asked "why are we paying this contractor more than the other bid?"
+The gap shows up as the premium you cannot defend, the complaint you cannot answer, and the renewal meeting where the facility manager has nothing to show their VP when asked, "why are we paying this contractor more than the other bid?"

 What Proof-of-Work Data Shows a Client at Renewal Time

-A renewal conversation without data goes like this: "We've been doing a great job.
+A renewal conversation without data sounds like this: "We've been doing a great job.
 Our team is reliable.
 We'd love to continue the relationship."
-It is a character reference, delivered by the person being evaluated.
-It carries almost no weight.
+It is a character reference from the person being evaluated.

 A renewal conversation with data goes differently.
 You walk in with: